Jemeni11/TalesTrove/README.md

   - CSV for spreadsheet compatibility
   - HTML for web viewing
   - Bookmark HTML for browser importing
-  - LinksOnly TXT for plain links, line-separated, ideal for easy parsing when only the links are needed, including use with fanfiction tools like [FicHubCLI](https://github.com/FicHub/fichub-cli).
+  - LinksOnly TXT for plain links, line-separated, ideal for easy parsing when only the links are needed, including use with fanfiction tools like [FicHubCLI](https://github.com/FicHub/fichub-cli) and [FanFicFare](https://github.com/JimmXinu/FanFicFare/).
 - Simple, user-friendly interface

 <p align="right">(<a href="#readme-top">back to top</a>)</p>